Buddhist Meditation

 With his voice trembling and his eyes moist, the Yogi's concern for afflicted Buddhadharma was plain to see.

 In India the true Dharma lasted long, but except for the work of a few in the present time, it would now be unknown.
 I appreciate very much Mahabhikshu Sangharaksita's efforts to restore it.
-Buddhism in China is now nearly gone after the Communist Revolution.
+Buddhism in China is now nearly gone.
 With little remaining Dharma in either India or China , where can the Buddhist teaching flourish?

 These words were spoken with eyes full of tears.